mlprt/feedbax/README.md

 - swap out components of models, and write new components.
 <!-- - track the progress of a training run in Tensorboard. -->

 Feedbax is in active [development](#development).
-Expect some changes in the near future!
+Expect some changes in the near future.
+In particular, I intend to [replace](https://github.com/mlprt/feedbax/discussions/28#discussioncomment-10153895) the staged model approach with a simpler lazy-executing DAG framework.

 ## Feedbax is a JAX library